 IKEA DIY Built In Hack Using IKEA Cabinets And Shelves

-If you’ve ever felt like decorating your home is just too damn hard, I’m about to take you on a little walk down memory lane today in hopes that you’ll realize that creating the home of your dreams takes time, even for those of us who are literally obsessed with it –- this girl right here.
+If you’ve ever felt like decorating your home is just too damn hard, I’m about to take you on a little walk down memory lane - and a full breakdown of our IKEA DIY built in project.

-“How did you create the built in in your family room?”
+“How did you create the built-in in your family room?”

 Free Design room guidePin